malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 ![bayesian goals](files/Executive-control-bayesian-goals.png)

 The bayesian modeller would infer a future state `s'` from the current state `s` that it predicts will generate the maximum reward.
 The policy (neural network) accepts `s'` as a goal, and attempts to produce a sequence of actions that moves it towards state `s'` as efficiently as possible.
 This solution has a nice advantage that it should produce fairly constant goal values during the window of time where it has not yet attained the goal.
+The value of having an explicit goal representation within the architecture is that accepted goal out of suggestions from multiple systems can encoded in one place and then fed into systems that need to action it and measure success.

-In the longer term, the actual goal would probably be decided as a result of bayesian inference and NN-based habitual predictions.
-And the value of having an explicit goal representation within the architecture is that accepted goal out of suggestions from multiple systems can encoded in one place and then fed into systems that need to action it and measure success.
+In the longer term, the actual goal would probably be decided as a competitive/cooperative combination of bayesian inference and NN-based habitual predictions.
+Additionally, we would later need to recognise that sometimes rewards are tied to actions or trajectories, rather than target states.
+So predictor may need to be able to output different kinds of targets, unless we can figure out a sufficient state representation that can encompas all three scenarios.

 ### DIAYN
 Convenietly, this approach combines very naturally with DIAYN as an initial exploration approach as it operates through randomly generated goal signals that the policy is expected to produce unique outcomes to.
 Now, DIAYN trains goal representations that don't mirror the state representation.
 Thus we've actually got two ways of combining DIAYN with a bayesian goal generator: